DanLeEpicMan/UpdatedMonolithSolver/README.md

 ```
 ### 2.2

 Then in Anaconda prompt, type (without quotes) "cd (whatever you just copied)".
-For example, I would input this into my command prompt
+For example, I would input this into my command prompt (press right click to paste)
 ```
 cd C:\Users\Daniel\Downloads\UpdatedMonolithSolver-main
 ```